AustralianSDAF/s1_preproc/README.md

 The downloader requires python >= 3.7 , while the processing tool requires python==3.6 (as of writing, python 3.6 has been depreciated).
 This discrepency is solved by building a docker image for the processing tool, which is called from the overarching python 3.10 script.

-Due to there currently (as of writing) being only one Sentinel-1 satellite (S1B is down, S1C is yet to launch), we expect use of this tool to be only the processing tool and downloading tool.
+Due to there as of writing being only one Sentinel-1 satellite (S1B is down, S1C is yet to launch), we expect use of this tool to be only exend to the processing and downloading components.

 ## Installation and Pre-requisites